The Official Website of the State of Arkansas

 To maintain a medical certification status of “Certified,” a Commercial Learner’s Permit (CLP) or Commercial Driver’s License (CDL) holder, who engages in Non-excepted Interstate or Non-excepted Intrastate commerce, must continue to be medically examined and certified in accordance with 49 CFR 383, 384, 390, 391; as well as Arkansas Code Annotated § 27-23-129.

-• Failure to submit a new medical card by expiration will result in a “Not Certified” status placed on your commercial license or permit.
+Failure to obtain a new medical card by expiration will result in a “Not Certified” status placed on your commercial license or permit.

-• Failure to submit a new medical card within 60 days after expiration will result in the downgrade of your CDL license or permit and you will be prohibited from operating a commercial vehicle.
+Failure to obtain a new medical card within 60 days after expiration will result in the downgrade of your CDL license or permit and you will be prohibited from operating a commercial vehicle.

 The Skill Performance Evaluation program is for CMV drivers who drive in interstate commerce.
 The SPE certification allows drivers with missing or impaired limbs to drive CMVs across state lines if they have been fitted with (and are wearing) the right prosthetic device, and the driver can demonstrate the ability to drive the truck safely by completing on-and off-road activities.
 If the driver passes the driving test, he or she will receive a SPE certificate.
 Over the years, FMCSA has granted more than 3,000 SPE certificates to truck drivers who have shown that they can drive safely on the nation’s highways.